Frank Mankiewicz: Life and career

 Mankiewicz is a recurring figure in Hunter S. Thompson's Fear and Loathing on the Campaign Trail '72.
-Thompson describes him more positively than many other political operatives, though Mankiewicz is jokingly outraged by Thompson's characterization of him as a "rumpled little man who looked like a used-car salesman."
+Thompson described Mankiewicz more positively than many other political operatives, though Mankiewicz was outraged by Thompson's characterization of him as a "rumpled little man who looked like a used-car salesman."

 RFK assassination

 On June 5, 1968, at the Ambassador Hotel in Los Angeles, California, presidential candidate Robert F. Kennedy, having won the California primary election during his 1968 campaign for the U.S. presidency and given his victory speech, was gunned down just after midnight in the kitchen area as he was heading for a press conference.
 The Senator was taken first to Central Receiving Hospital, then Good Samaritan Hospital.
 Once Kennedy was admitted to GSH, news correspondents set up temporary press headquarters in a nearby gymnasium.